 I think this is going to be a little bit more subjective than my previous unfinished one because I will have nothing to compare the razor to.
 As the performance of the blade deteriorates over time I will also get used to it overtime until the point that it becomes so unbearable that I actually notice the razor is not performing well.

 Setup: I will be shaving everyday(I hope).
-I will be using proraso shaving soap and a badger hair brush to lather up.
+I will be using Proraso shaving soap and a badger hair brush to lather up.
 I will shave with the grain, rinsing the blade occasionally.
 Once I am done shaving with the grain, I will lather up and shave against the grain.

 This setup actually does give the cartridge razor a slight advantage.
 In the past I’ve noticed that I am able to get more shaves out of a dull mach 3 cartridge razor just by using shaving soap and a badger hair brush to lather up.
 I’m not quite sure why this is.
 It may be because it lubricates the skin better and lifts the hair more.
-If you’ve never tried a badge hair brush and saving soap I highly recommend that you try it.
+If you’ve never tried a badge hair brush and shaving soap I highly recommend that you try it.

 Tonight’s shave went well.
 I didn’t have any irritation.
 I did manage to give myself a slight nick on the left side of my chin.
 Don’t ask me how I managed to do that because the last couple of times before this I had shaved was with a Dovo shavette and I didn’t nick myself at all and those are suppose to be way more “dangerous” than cartridge razors.